- Harsin signed a six-year contract in December 2020.

 What Is Bryan Harsin’s Buyout?

-If Bryan Harsin is fired without cause before his contract expires on Dec.
-31, 2026, he’s due a buyout equal to 70% of the remaining value.
+Since Harsin was (presumably) fired without cause before his contract expired on Dec.
+31, 2026, he’s now due a buyout equal to 70% of the remaining value.

-If Bryan Harsin leaves before his contract expires, he owes Auburn a buyout:
+If Bryan Harsin would’ve left before his contract expires, he would’ve owed Auburn a buyout:

 - 2022: $5 million

 - 2025: $1 million